DaveSailors/virtual-automations/terraform/windows/deployWinChocoPuppet/README.md

 Deploys an AWS supplied Windows ami and passes a script to run a powershell command that will install the choco client from chocolatey.org.

-Then using chocolatey ( choco -? ) install the puppet-agent puppet module from the chocolatey forge also at chocolatey.org.
+Then using chocolatey ( choco -? ) install the puppet-agent puppet module from the chocolatey gallery also at chocolatey.org.